miwalol/help/docs/getting-started/pricing/index.md

 - **More cards**: Add more cards to your page, with free users limited to 2 cards
 - **Custom font**: Choose a custom font of your choice, instead of the default fonts available to free users
 - **More audios**: Add more audio tracks to your page, with free users limited to 2 audio tracks

+## Refund Policy

+As explained in our [Terms of Service](https://miwa.lol/terms), we **do not offer refunds for Miwa.lol Premium**.
+Once you purchase Premium, you will have access to all the features for life.
+We can only offer refunds in the case of a double charge or if your account was hacked and you didn't authorize the purchase.

+## Donate

+**Want to support Miwa.lol and its development?** Please see the "[Donating](/misc/donating)" page for more information on how to donate.